Schneegans/schneegans.github.io/_posts/2015-09-21-properties.md

 teaser: "properties.jpg"
 colors: "color-properties"
 license: "public domain"
-description: "A tight connection.
+tagline: "A tight connection.
 Image by whologwhy (https://www.flickr.com/photos/hulagway/6020190512/)"
 tags: ["tutorial", "c++", "code"]
+featured: true
 ---

 Based on the signal class from the previous post we can implement a class which holds a value and notifies anyone who's interested in value changes.